deltachat/deltachat-pages/en/help.md

 ### Delta chat login?

-Username and password, like other e-mail programs such as Thunderbird, K9-Mail, or Mutt.
+Username and password, like other e-mail programs such as Thunderbird, K-9 Mail, or Mutt.
 This is used to connect to the e-mail server, which sends and receives e-mails.
 The password is only stored on your device, and only sent to your e-mail provider (when you log in).